NailyaKhus/QA-Automation-Practice/FirstSeleniumProject/README_of_FirstSeleniumProject.md

 - Saving the item's id and pressing to the 'Add to Cart' button and Checking that there is the only item in the Cart
 - The id of the item in the Cart is equal to the added item's id.

-The second is [Test_negative_testing.py](https://github.com/NailyaKhus/QA-Automation-Practice/blob/main/FirstSeleniumProject/Test/Test_negative_testing.py) which negative testing of signing-in:
+The second is [Test_negative_testing.py](https://github.com/NailyaKhus/QA-Automation-Practice/blob/main/FirstSeleniumProject/Test/Test_negative_testing.py) which contains the negative testing of signing-in:
 - Through fail emails
 - Through fail phone numbers.